gocd/developer.go.cd/17.11.0/6/handling_web_requests.md

 The plugin is expected to send a response, which is equivalent to HTTP response.

-* If plugin's reponse code is 200 then the Go Server serves content of `Response body` as HTTP response with `Content-Type` specified in `Response headers` (if not present this defaults to "text/html; charset=UTF-8")
+* If plugin's reponse code is 200 then the GoCD Server serves content of `Response body` as HTTP response with `Content-Type` specified in `Response headers` (if not present this defaults to "text/html; charset=UTF-8")
-* If plugin's response code is 302 then the Go Server redirects the request to `Location` specified in `Response headers`
+* If plugin's response code is 302 then the GoCD Server redirects the request to `Location` specified in `Response headers`

 ***Response code***: HTTP response code